top of page

 Coming to Know Your Father

-- Bill Hines
+Bill Hines

-- Dec 15, 2025
+• Dec 15, 2025

-- 2 min read
+• 4 min read

 One of the most important things God has provided for us is salvation, without which no man will ever see God.
 When God created this world and placed him in the garden, God and man walked and talked together every day.
 This is God’s design and desire for us today.

 When God created the world and finally man, He gave earth to man.
 It was our property, and our Father talked to us every day, teaching us and showing us what to do with His gift.
-Then came the day that his wife was deceived and ate from the tree that they had been forbidden to eat from.
+Then came the day that Adam's wife was deceived and ate from the tree that they had been forbidden to eat from.
 Perhaps thinking that something bad would happen to her and not wanting to risk losing her, Adam decided to eat from the forbidden tree himself.
 Eve was deceived, but Adam ate willing, thereby rebelling from God.
 All mankind suffered the consequences: separation from God.

 This did not change God’s love for us.
 He had planned for what to do when this happened.
 Having made a legal contract with man by giving the earth to man; He would have to become a man to redeem man.
 This is why Jesus came to earth, and why He is called the Son of man in the scriptures.
 His humanity gave Him the legal authority to take back what satan had stolen.
 Jesus was also fully God, which is why the scriptures refer to Him as the Son of God.
 It took both to redeem man.